BlazeDotJar/BlazeDotJar/README.md

 Welcome to my GitHub page!

-I'm a twenty years old java coding hobbyist and
-I love to code plugin for multiplayer servers in Minecraft.
+I am a twenty years old Java coding hobbyist who loves to code plugins for multiplayer servers in Minecraft.

+Since I am an electrician, my job has nearly nothing todo with coding, I also never had a job in that direction.
+So I had to teach me everything I have to know to be able to ingeneer and code plugins.